-First seen in SafeGuard Device EncryptionSafeGuard Management Center / Local Policy EditorSafeGuard Easy
+Applies to the following Sophos products and versions SafeGuard Device EncryptionSafeGuard Management Center / Local Policy EditorSafeGuard Easy

 SafeGuard Enterprise (SGN) creates a certificate and a .p12 for every user that is a "SafeGuard Enterprise POA user".
 Initially, certificates are created at the SGN backend i.e SafeGuard is installed on a client machine and it synchronises with the backend and starts the initial UMA process (where the user requests a certificate from the SGN server) with POA not being active.

 Once the process has been completed and the POA becomes active, the user can authenticate at POA with their Windows password.